 Career Overview

 Tony Marino is a pianist, composer, and recording engineer whose original music spans jazz, Latin jazz, tango, funk, reggae, rock, world music, and beyond.
-Once described as “the quintessential Latin jazz keyboardist,” by a music reviewer, Marino has released 23 albums of original compositions over nearly three decades.
+Once described by a reviewer as “the quintessential Latin jazz keyboardist,” Marino has released 24 albums of original compositions, reflecting more than four decades of artistic evolution.

-His catalog demonstrates both technical brilliance and heartfelt expression, making him one of the most versatile voices in contemporary instrumental music.
+His catalog demonstrates both technical brilliance and heartfelt expression, establishing him as one of the most versatile voices in contemporary instrumental music.

 Early Years

-Growing up in South Philadelphia, Tony Marino first discovered his love for music at age seven after hearing Leon Russell and Marc Benno, Look Inside the Asylum Choir, on the radio.
+Growing up in South Philadelphia, Tony Marino discovered his love for music at age seven after hearing Leon Russell and Marc Benno’s Look Inside the Asylum Choir on the radio.
 Unlike most children, he never stopped practicing.
-By his early teens, Marino was studying piano with Bill DelGovenatore, who introduced him to jazz icons like Thelonious Monk.
+By his early teens, Marino was studying piano with Bill DelGovenatore, who introduced him to jazz icons such as Thelonious Monk.

 While working at Sam D’Amico Music, Marino met guitarist Frank DiBussolo and bassist Al Stauffer, both of whom helped broaden his musical horizons.
-He later studied with Philadelphia pianist Tom Lawton (UArts, Temple Univ.) and was mentored by Ernest “Hoppy” Hopkins, experiences that built the foundation for his lifelong devotion to jazz and composition.
+He later studied with Philadelphia pianist Tom Lawton (University of the Arts, Temple University) and was mentored by the late Rev. Ernest “Hoppy” Hopkins—experiences that laid the foundation for his lifelong devotion to jazz and composition.

 Professional Work & Early Bands

 After relocating to Fort Wayne, Indiana in 1995, Marino formed Tony Marino and Havana Heat, a group that quickly became a staple at local clubs and festivals.
-Their success led to Marino’s debut original album, Tony Marino & Havana Heat: The Latin Jazz Project (1997), followed later that same year by Note for Note (1997).
-These releases marked the beginning of a prolific and innovative recording career.
-The band was later renamed Latin Jazz Sounds to better reflect its evolving style.
+Their success led to Marino’s debut original album, Tony Marino & Havana Heat: The Latin Jazz Project (1997), followed later that year by Note for Note (1997).
+These releases marked the beginning of a prolific recording career.
+The band was later renamed Latin Jazz Sounds to better reflect its evolving musical identity

 Expanding His Sound

-Marino spent years between the East Coast, Midwest, and California, immersing himself in local jazz scenes and taking part in monthly jam sessions with musicians such as Jeff Elliott, Randy Tico, Vince Denham, Chris Judge, Brad Rabuchin, and others.
+During this period, Marino spent years between the East Coast, Midwest, and California, immersing himself in regional jazz scenes and participating in monthly jam sessions with musicians including Jeff Elliott, Randy Tico, Vince Denham, Chris Judge, Brad Rabuchin, and others.

-He studied Brazilian jazz with Breno Sauer, Afro-Cuban piano with Jose Valdez, and deepened his knowledge of harmony and improvisation with Laurence Hobgood and Mark Soskin.
+Marino studied Brazilian jazz with Breno Sauer, Afro-Cuban piano with Jose Valdez, and deepened his knowledge of harmony and improvisation with Laurence Hobgood and Mark Soskin.
+These studies contributed significantly to his distinctive harmonic language and improvisational voice.

 Global Recognition

-Between 2016 and 2021, Marino released a remarkable string of critically acclaimed albums:
+Between 2016 and 2021, Marino released a series of critically acclaimed albums, many earning Global Music Awards recognition:

 - 101 (2016)